The Definitive Guide to Using MARTA as an ATL Airport Employee

 How to Get Free Uber Rides Home for Emergencies

-If an emergency occurs on a day you took MARTA to get to work, AERO Insiders can get up to 4 free Uber rides home from work a year, which is a program know as Guaranteed Ride Home.
+If an emergency occurs on a day you took MARTA to get to work, AERO Insiders can get up to 4 free Uber rides home from work a year, which is a program known as Guaranteed Ride Home.
 Emergencies that count include being sick, having a sick child that needs attention, or unscheduled overtime.

 Other important rules apply for this program.
 You cannot begin using this until you have been signed up in the GA Commute App for 30 days and you must live in one of these counties: Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Newton, Paulding, Rockdale, Spalding, or Walton.

-Check out this AERO video that shows how the Guaranteed Ride Home program works.
+Check out this Aero video that shows how the Guaranteed Ride Home program works.
 BONUS: this video also shows you how to get a $150 cash reward if you switch to using MARTA.

 Use these links to download the GA Commute App now: